-Making a rapid shift to a remote work model can have its challenges, but these CIOs share how they have adapted given the circumstances.
+Making a rapid shift to a remote work model can have its challenges, but these CIOs share how they adapted to meet their organization’s needs during the pandemic.

 Whether you look at it from the view of technology, business processes, or even connectivity among colleagues, converting to a remote work model isn’t an easy task.